-Those who may need federal work study the most may miss out on securing its benefits.
+Those who may need federal work-study the most may miss out on securing its benefits.

 This is according to a new report from Young Invincibles.
-The report, which utilizes Department of Education data as well as data from the Access to Success Initiative, shows that low-income students may miss out on getting work-study despite their need.
+The report, which utilizes the Department of Education data as well as data from the Access to Success Initiative, shows that low-income students may miss out on getting work-study despite their need.
 The introduction states:

-- Only 16 percent of institutions awarded Federal Work Study (FWS) to every eligible student.
+- Only 16 percent of institutions awarded Federal Work-Study (FWS) to every eligible student.